 How about some do-able ideas?

-- Flick through, download and share our resource book: packed full of information, case studies, ideas.
+- Flick through, download and share the resource book: packed full of information, case studies, ideas.

-- Read our case studies of existing initiatives from across Europe, including outdoor language learning in Paris, walking with new students in Plymouth, bicycle training in Manchester.
+- Read the case studies of existing initiatives from across Europe, including outdoor language learning in Paris, walking with new students in Plymouth, bicycle training in Manchester.

 - Interested in Berlin, haben Sie Interesse an Berlin?

-- Or read about our piece about the research in ‘the Conversation’: How spending time in city parks helps asylum seekers to feel at home.
+- Or read about the piece about the research in ‘the Conversation’: How spending time in city parks helps asylum seekers to feel at home.